Our Editor’s Favourite Dishes in Sydney Right Now

 I eat out a lot for work, but every so often a dish comes along that completely steals the show.
 While setting is definitely important, not every great night out is about the restaurant, sometimes it’s about one exceptional plate you keep thinking about long after the table’s cleared.
 You know, the kind of one you text your friends about and demand they come back to try it with you.

-Throughout 2026, I’m keeping a running list of the Sydney dishes that genuinely impressed me, from the cheesy pasta to the fluffy dessert and everything in-between.
+Throughout 2026, I’m keeping a running list of the Sydney dishes that genuinely impressed me, from the cheesy pastas to the decadent desserts and everything in-between.
 Interested?
 Read on for the dishes I’d happily plan an entire night around.

 Paccheri alla scoglio from Flaminia